aifti/Active-Directory-CyberHomeLab/README.md

 In this above text, we can see that the first rule was a **DENY IN** which preceded first before the **ALLOW IN** rule.
 This unfortunately caused my SSH to time out everytime I would try to establish a connection.
 I fixed this by deleting this rule and readded the       **ALLOW** rule so that way it would be evaluated first.

----

-# SSH Hardening

-1. /etc/ssh/sshd_config:
-PermitRootLogin no
-PasswordAuthentication no
-AllowUsers **your username**